 How I Use zFinn: My use of zFinn started as fun in the Galactic War, however scoring 2 million plus in Phase 2 of HAAT became possible as gear levels increased.
 Personally, I find a Zeta Finn to be a lot of fun to play SWGoH with, however I typically run into 1-2 squads in the Galactic War each day where I have to bring in my Zeta Maul squad to win. zFinn can, with some good RNG, beat 95% of what I face, but high-level teams with a Rex leadership or with a super-fast Yoda can really throw the entire domino effect off.
 With Territory Battles – Hoth now being a major focus, Finn’s Zeta is even more valuable.

-My Rating of zFinn: My rating for zFinn has been bumped up again, now to a 9.5/10 after seeing more success in HAAT Phase 2 and now in Territory Battles.
+My Rating of zFinn: My rating for zFinn has been bumped again, now down a half point to a 9/10 as the value of Finn’s Zeta is diminished by Rey (Jedi Training)’s leadership Zeta.
+However, for players without RJT the value remains incredibly high as I last raised it after seeing more success in HAAT and Territory Battles.
 As stated in the Kylo Ren Zeta review, I am trying to reserve a 10/10 for the best of SWGoH, and with a Zeta on Finn’s leader ability he is incredibly fun and viable and up there with the absolute best in my opinion.

 Want more about Finn’s Zeta ability in Star Wars Galaxy of Heroes?
 Check out the video from CrazyExcuses below!